 Whatever you study at the College of Arts & Sciences, you will discover the advantages of the breadth, depth, and flexibility of our curriculum: select a major or design your own, prepare for medical or law school, participate in internships or study abroad, complete an accelerated program in engineering or management, conduct research with a professor or write an Honors Degree Program thesis.
 You will graduate with a strong foundation in the area of your choice, a broad knowledge of the world, and the ability to think critically and to write, speak, and analyze effectively and persuasively.

 A Rollins education challenges students to connect to new ideas, think critically, communicate effectively, and prepare for meaningful lives and productive careers.
 This is the essence of our applied liberal arts philosophy and the guiding principle behind the new College of Professional Studies.
-The CPS curriculum is designed for Rollins students who wish to pursue careers in the competitive fields of communication, education, and international business.
+The CPS curriculum is designed for Rollins students who wish to pursue careers in the competitive fields of communication, education, and business and social entrepreneurship.

 The CPS curriculum combines traditional liberal arts courses with classes devoted to specialized topics and professional training.
 For a Rollins student who has already decided on a career path, a CPS education offers an edge.
 Every CPS graduate will enter the workforce with added experience, knowledge, and confidence.

 Founded with the nontraditional student in mind, the Hamilton Holt School undergraduate program is devoted to excellence in every aspect of higher learning.
 Rollins’ evening programs offer 10 majors leading to the bachelor’s degree and feature roundtable classes where academically distinguished professors know your name, your potential, and your dream.